-However, the Indian filter coffee is brewed traditionally using a gravity fed filtration technique using a simple stainless steel filter pot.
+The Indian filter coffee is brewed traditionally using a gravity fed filtration technique using a simple apparatus called an Indian filter pot.

-Here's how to work the Indian filter pot and prepare Kaapi the old-fashioned way,
+Here's how to work the Indian filter pot,

 Traditional Brewing Method